 Students in the course would typically have studied no mathematics for three or four years, and have been bored, mystified, or discouraged by past experiences with mathematics courses.
-They should be in their first two years of college.
+Remedial courses should be taken during a student's first two years of college.
 There should be no formal prerequisites.